ishikakh24-del/SQL-Project/README.md

-# sql-practice
-"Tracking my SQL learning progress with solutions to practice problems."
+# sql-project to analyze data